camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/get-form-variables.html.md

 ---

 Retrieves the start form variables for a process definition.
-The start form variables take into account form data specified on the start event.
+The start form variables take form data specified on the start event into account.
 If form fields are defined, the variable types and default values of the form fields are taken into account.

 Method
 --------------

 GET `/process-definition/{id}/form-variables`

 GET `/process-definition/key/{key}/form-variables` (returns the form variables for the latest process definition by key).

 Parameters